3.5 Heavy-Tailed ML Estimators

 Figure 3.9 illustrates the robustness of the heavy-tailed ML estimator, compared with the Gaussian ML estimator, under data with heavy tails and outliers.
 The difference observed is quite dramatic and should serve as a red flag to practitioners for using the sample covariance matrix when dealing with heavy-tailed data.

-What happens if the true distribution that generates the data deviates slightly from the assumed—typically Gaussian—one?
-Robust estimators are generally referred to estimators that are not very sensitive to outliers or distribution contamination.
+What happens if the true distribution that generates the data deviates slightly from the assumed – typically Gaussian – one?
+Estimators that are not very sensitive to outliers or distribution contamination are generally referred to as robust estimators.

 The robustness of estimators can be objectively measured in different ways; notably, with the influence function, which measures the effect when the true distribution slightly deviates from the assumed one, and the breakdown point, which is the minimum fraction of contaminated data points that can render the estimator useless.

-As already discussed in Section 3.4, the sample estimators or Gaussian ML estimators are not robust against deviations from the Gaussian distribution.
+As already discussed in Section 3.4, sample estimators or Gaussian ML estimators are not robust against deviations from the Gaussian distribution.
 It is well known that they are very sensitive to the tails of the distribution (Huber, 1964; Maronna, 1976).
 In fact, their influence function is unbounded, meaning that an infinitesimal point mass contamination can have an arbitrarily large influence.
-In addition, a single contaminated point can ruin the sample mean or the sample covariance matrix, i.e., the breakdown point is \(1/T\).
-For reference, the median has a breakdown of \(\sim0.5\), i.e., one needs more than 50% of the points contaminated to ruin it.
+In addition, a single contaminated point can ruin the sample mean or the sample covariance matrix, that is, the breakdown point is \(1/T\).
+For reference, the median has a breakdown of around 0.5, that is, one needs more than 50% of the points contaminated to ruin it.
 On the other hand, as will be further elaborated next, the heavy-tailed ML estimators from Section 3.5.2 can be shown to be robust estimators.

 \(M\)-estimators are a generalization of the maximum likelihood estimators and can be regarded as the weighted sample mean and the weighted sample covariance matrix.
 In terms of robustness, they have a desirable bounded influence function, although the breakdown point is still relatively low (Maronna, 1976; Maronna et al., 2006).
-Other estimators, such as the minimum volume ellipsoid (MVE) and minimum covariance determinant (MCD), have higher breakdown points.
+Other estimators, such as the minimum volume ellipsoid and minimum covariance determinant, have higher breakdown points.

 We now proceed to a final comparison of the presented robust estimators benchmarked against the traditional and popular Gaussian-based estimator.
 In particular, the following estimators are considered for the mean and covariance matrix: